IHF Management Committee Meeting19/03/2014 - 9:30am to 12:30pm

 While business levels have increased in key urban areas in 2012, performance has been poor for hotels and guesthouses across many parts of the country, resulting in a two-tier recovery in the market.
 Specific long-term marketing measures are required to address this imbalance and, in particular, to restore growth in tourism from the British market as outlined in a recent report by the Tourism Recovery Taskforce GB Path to Growth.

 The Federation has also called on the Government to allocate a dedicated budget in 2013 aimed at giving holidaymakers new reasons to visit Ireland and supporting specific events such as the Emerald Isle Classic American football game, which saw thousands of Americans travel to Ireland in September 2012.

 Through targeted measures supporting tourism, the Government has recognised the role the industry has to play in contributing to recovery in the wider economy.
 In particular, the decision to reduce the rate of VAT to 9% for tourism products has provided a much needed boost for the sector by allowing hotels and guesthouses retain and create jobs in an otherwise turbulent environment.

-The IHF’s position is that any uncertainty around its retention into 2014 would become a barrier to securing sustained growth in visitor numbers as international tour operators book some 18 months in advance.
-The Federation has called on the Government to view the 9% tourism VAT rate as more than a short term stimulus and commit to retaining the reduction into 2014, thereby providing greater medium term certainty on pricing of hospitality products.
+The IHF’s position is that any uncertainty around its retention beyond 2014 would become a barrier to securing sustained growth in visitor numbers as international tour operators book some 18 months in advance.
+The Federation has called on the Government to view the 9% tourism VAT rate as more than a short term stimulus and commit to retaining the reduction into 2015 and beyond, thereby providing greater medium term certainty on pricing of hospitality products.